DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/data-source-wizard/specify-data-source-settings-object.md

 Click **Finish** to close the Data Source Wizard.

-Once you finished the wizard, the data source becomes available in the [Report Explorer](../ui-panels/report-explorer.md)'s **Components** node.
+Once you finished the wizard, the data source becomes available in the [Report Explorer](../ui-panels/report-explorer.md)'s **Data Sources** node.
 The [Field List](../ui-panels/field-list.md) reflects the data source structure.

 ![](../../../../images/eurd-report-wizard-object-datasource-result.png)